valentinohrynt/c-ai_discord-bot/README.md

-# 🤖 Creating a Character.ai Discord Bot
+# 🤖 Creating a Character.ai Discord Bot [DEPRECATED]

 ## 🚀 Requirements
 - ✅ Node.js environment on your PC or laptop